-Before you or a loved one is faced with a life limiting illness or cognitive impairment, it is important to have completed the legal paperwork necessary for estate planning.
-Unfortunately, this often not the case, and family is trying to get the necessary legal documents completed under difficult circumstances, such as cognitive impairment, where someone is no longer able to manage his/her affairs or a medical crisis. (see Tip Sheet: Making Decisions: What Are Your Important Papers)
+Before you or a loved one is faced with a life-limiting illness or cognitive impairment, it is important to have completed the legal paperwork necessary for estate planning.
+Unfortunately, this often not the case, and family is trying to get the necessary legal documents completed under difficult circumstances, such as cognitive impairment, where someone is no longer able to manage his/her affairs or a medical crisis (see FCA tip sheet Making End-of-Life Decisions: What Are Your Important Papers?).

 When seeking legal advice, finding a knowledgeable, competent attorney is extremely important.
 You want someone with whom you feel comfortable and who has the expertise to advise you on these matters.
-Consult an attorney as early as possible--the maximum number of planning options will be available while you or your loved one still has the legal capacity to make your own decisions.
-The question of capacity is a gray area and is determined on a case by case basis by the attorney.
+Consult an attorney as early as possible—the maximum number of planning options will be available while you or your loved one still has the legal capacity to make their own decisions.
+The question of capacity is a gray area and is determined on a case-by-case basis by the attorney.

-- There are several legal issues to consider when a person is or may become incapacitated:
+Several legal issues must be considered when a person is or may become incapacitated:

 - Management of financial affairs during lifetime, ability to pay bills for another

 - Preserving family assets—ensuring spouse or disabled family members are protected (see Spousal Impoverishment Law in glossary)

 - Wills, revocable living trusts, joint tenancy accounts, payable on death accounts, transfers with a retained life estate